Quanghihicoder/Websites_Monitoring_System/README.md

 3. AWS CLI: Installed and configured with access keys.

 # Development
-The project is developed using AWS CDK and JavaScript programming language.
+The project is developed using AWS CDK and JavaScript programming language:
-Node.js version: v20.13.1
+1. Node.js version: v20.13.1
-npm version: 10.5.2
+2. npm version: 10.5.2
-AWS CLI version: aws-cli/2.17.32 Python/3.11.9 Windows/10 exe/AMD64
+3. AWS CLI version: aws-cli/2.17.32 Python/3.11.9 Windows/10 exe/AMD64
-CDK version: 2.152.0
+4. CDK version: 2.152.0

 # How to install and run the project
 The source code of the project can be found here: